oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 #### 9e.
 Updating the projects configuration.

-Restarting eclipse so it recognises Lombok does not cause a rebuild or Maven update to remove the flagged problems, so we need to do that.
+Restarting eclipse so it recognises Lombok does not always trigger a rebuild or Maven update to remove the flagged problems, so we need to do that.

 - Select one of the the `helidon-labs-stockmanager` and `helidon-labs-storefront` projects in the project explorer.
 Click right on them then chose `Maven` from the menu then `Update project`